 Add lemon juice and cream or coconut milk (whichever you’re using) and puree with immersion blender until smooth.

-Serving suggestions: Garnish with dollop of Greek yogurt and serve with crusty bread, grilled naan, grilled cheese, nice fresh salad or on its own.
+Serve with crusty bread, grilled naan, grilled cheese, nice fresh salad or on its own